zero10xy/collective-exploration/README.md

 # Add your project folder in GitHub

-Create new folder and add your first project there - can write "hello world" with your bio, and it will be added to the main page.
+Create new folder and add your first project there - can write "hello world" with your bio, then send pull request, and it will be added to the main page with projects list.

 View on GitHub: [https://github.com/zero10xy/collective-exploration](https://github.com/zero10xy/collective-exploration)